GunseliUnsal/GunseliUnsal/README.md

 <h3 align="center">I am an English Literature student and also a self-taught Mobile Developer</h3>

 - 🌱 I’m currently focusing on **iOS Development**
+-  🫂 still not sure if Hamlet or app rejection is more tragic.

 <img align="right" src="https://media.giphy.com/media/NgurY1o4z080Jfoyzw/giphy.gif" width="250px">